-As you progress, you’ll notice that the game starts to really kick your ass, and that maybe hurt my ego.
+As you progress, you’ll notice that the game starts to really kick your butt.
 I’ve played just about every Soulslike out there, and I’ve beaten them with moderate issues.
 But Lies of P, it just feels that certain mobs and bosses are overtuned.
 It’s not a case of “Get Gud” either.
 For example, some mobs or bosses will spam the unblockable hit, and there’s nothing you can do about it.
 Well, sure, you can parry it, but what happens when they keep doing it while you can recover your stamina?
 Or better yet, when you successfully dodge it, and they change directions and still hit you?
-Other times the game punishes you for using a weapon you like because of the immense level of commitment required for each attack.
+Other times, the game punishes you for using a weapon you like because of the immense level of commitment required for each attack.
 A boss will get in multiple strikes, while you’re lucky to get in two if you’re lucky and get out without getting your head taken off.

 On top of that, bosses also get a form of chip damage, but unlike yours, the longer they manage to keep you away from them, the chip damage will heal up over time.
-So, if they start spamming attacks you know you can’t take or can’t parry, you have to stay away, and they get to remove all the damage you did to them.
+So, if they start spamming attacks, you know you can’t take them or can’t parry.
+You have to stay away, and they get to remove all the damage you did to them.
 It gets frustrating to see your hard work gone like that.

 I’m also a bit saddened that there’s no multiplayer option.
-I couldn’t care less about PVP, and honestly, the game was designed for that.
+I couldn’t care less about PVP; the game was designed for that.
 But I would love to summon someone into my game or vice versa.
 While you can summon a CPU-controller character, you have no control over what class they are, and most times, they die faster than anything else.

 Review Disclosure Statement: Lies of P was provided to us for review purposes.
-For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.
+For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.